JosephShamoon99/Managing-Accounts-With-Active-Directory-/README.md

 <img width="779" height="636" alt="Snapshot 64" src="https://github.com/user-attachments/assets/7ddd50b3-8803-400c-bc22-80467c9973db" />
 </p>
 <p>
 For whatever reason you need to, you can disable a user's account.
-This will prevent them from logging into any clients in the domain.
-Right click the user's account and click the disabled account.
+This will prevent them from logging in to any clients in the domain.
+Right click the user's account and click "disabled account".
 You should see a little down arrow when it is disabled.
-You can enable an account by right clicking it and selecting the enabled account.
-The little arrow should go away.
+You can enable an account by right clicking it and selecting "enabled account".
+The little arrow should go now.
 </p>
 <br />